Vaishnav-Kanhirathingal/G-Stream-Desktop/README.md

 - `leftPadTop`: optional if required to change
 - `leftPadCenter`: optional if required to change
-- `leftPadLeft`: optional if required to change & is used to perform mouse clicks, preferrably do not change
+- `leftPadLeft`: optional if required to change & is used to perform mouse clicks, preferably do not change
-- `rightPadCenter`: optional if required to change & is used to perform mouse clicks, preferrably do not change
+- `rightPadCenter`: optional if required to change & is used to perform mouse clicks, preferably do not change

 The default values for the `PadMapping` class include: